Teacher Education / Early Childhood Education (Birth-Grade 3) B.S.Ed.

-The Early Childhood Education (EDEC) program provides students with a supportive yet rigorous environment, in which they develop the perspectives, knowledge, and skills to work effectively with families, co-professionals, and children from birth to grade 3, in a variety of classroom and community-based settings.
+The Early Childhood Education (EDEC) program provides students with a supportive yet rigorous environment, in which they develop the perspectives, knowledge, and skills to work effectively with families, co-professionals, and children from birth to grade 3, in diverse, inclusive classroom and community-based settings.

-The program involves substantial field-based experiences and makes significant use of diverse community-based practicum sites.
+The program involves substantial field-based experiences and emphasizes high impact practices, such as experiential learning.
 Graduates of the program, who successfully complete all requirements, are eligible for recommendation for initial teacher licensure and an endorsement to work with children Birth - Grade 3.
 Coursework is designed to promote students' abilities to:

-- Support the learning and development of each and every child within natural environments and inclusive settings;
+- Support the learning and development of each and every child within natural and inclusive environments;

 - Recognize and appreciate the diversity of children, families and colleagues in serving as an advocate for social justice and equity;

-- Offer instructional practices that are guided by and responsive to children and families, supported by meaningful assessment, and linked to developmentally and/or individually appropriate curricula; and
+- Offer instructional practices that are guided by and responsive to children and families, supported by meaningful assessment, backed by evidence, and linked to developmentally and/or individually appropriate curricula;

 - Foster collaborative and authentic relationships with children, family members, peers of the same discipline, and colleagues across disciplines; and